Episode 37: Dexys Midnight Runners ‘Don’t Stand Me Down’ 40th anniversary special

-Welcome back to The Giddy Carousel of Pop.
-Hold tight for a top pop ride!
+Welcome back to The Giddy Carousel of Pop!

 Or, if you listen to podcasts on an Amazon Alexa or Echo, just ask it to play ‘The Giddy Carousel of Pop podcast’, and it will!
 You can also find us on the podcast section of smart/internet radios.